layer-3/docs/docs/legacy/resources/legal/general-t-and-c.md

 **5.1 Risks and Limitation of Liability**.
 Trading in Digital Assets is volatile and markets shift quickly in terms of price, liquidity, market depth, and trading dynamics.
 The information presented on or through the Website is made available solely for general information purposes and the Operator does not warrant the accuracy, completeness, or usefulness of this information.
 You are solely responsible and liable: for any and all trading and non-trading activity on the Website and for your Digital Assets Wallet on the Website, even if presented incorrectly by the Website at any time.
 In the event of any conflict between the information reflected in your Digital Assets Wallet or elsewhere on the Website and information on the books and records of the Operator, the books and records of the Operator shall control, even if this results in Losses to you or increases your Losses.
 You acknowledge and agree: to be fully responsible and liable for your trading and non-trading actions and inactions on the Website and all gains and Losses sustained from your use of the Website and any of the Services; to be responsible for any negative balance in your Digital Assets Wallet on the Website and to be fully responsible for safeguarding access to, and any information provided through, the Website and any of the Services, including, but not limited to, Digital Assets Wallet, Digital Assets Address, private keys, usernames, passwords, and bank account details.
 You have no right whatsoever to claim damages, specific performance, or compensation in any form from the Operator as a result of actions it takes in its administration of the Digital Token market.
 There is no guarantee against Losses on the Website.

 **5.2 Limitation of Liability and Release**.
-The Operator assumes no liability or responsibility for and shall have no liability or responsibility for any Losses directly or indirectly arising out of or related to:&#x20;
+The Operator assumes no liability or responsibility for and shall have no liability or responsibility for any Losses directly or indirectly arising out of or related to:

-a) these Terms of Service;&#x20;
+a) these Terms of Service;

-b) the Website, and your use of it;&#x20;
+b) the Website, and your use of it;

-c) the Services, and your use of any of them;&#x20;
+c) the Services, and your use of any of them;

-d) any information or materials available through the Website, whether originating from the Operator, its Associates or any other Person;&#x20;
+d) any information or materials available through the Website, whether originating from the Operator, its Associates or any other Person;

-e) the real or perceived value of any currencies or Digital Assets traded or utilized on the Website, or the price of any Digital Token displayed on the Website at any time;&#x20;
+e) the real or perceived value of any currencies or Digital Assets traded or utilized on the Website, or the price of any Digital Token displayed on the Website at any time;

-f) any inaccurate, misleading, or incomplete statement by the Operator or on the Website regarding your Digital Assets Wallet, whether caused by the Operator’s negligence or otherwise;&#x20;
+f) any inaccurate, misleading, or incomplete statement by the Operator or on the Website regarding your Digital Assets Wallet, whether caused by the Operator’s negligence or otherwise;

 g) any failure, delay, malfunction, interruption, or decision (including, but not limited to, any decision by the Operator to vary or interfere with your rights) by the Operator in operating the Website or providing any Service;

-h) any stolen, lost, or unauthorized use of your Digital Assets Wallet information, any breach of security or data breach related to your Digital Assets Wallet information, or any criminal or other third-party act affecting the Operator or any Associate; or,&#x20;
+h) any stolen, lost, or unauthorized use of your Digital Assets Wallet information, any breach of security or data breach related to your Digital Assets Wallet information, or any criminal or other third-party act affecting the Operator or any Associate; or,

 i) any offer, representation, suggestion, statement, or claim made about the Operator, the Website, or any Service by any Associate.